Publications

 Edited volumes

-Millar, V., Park, W., & Dillon, J. (2024).
+Millar, V., Park, W., & Dillon, J. (2025, in press).
 (Eds.).
 The science curriculum: Issues, tensions and future prospects.
-Special issue of International Journal of Science Education.
+Special Issue of International Journal of Science Education.

 Journal articles

-Park, W., Lim, I., & Song, J. (in press).
+Park, W., Lim, I., & Song, J. (2024).
 Exploring the intersection of disasters and science education with preservice science teachers through a disaster case study.
-Cultural Studies of Science Education.
+Cultural Studies of Science Education, 19(4), 593-622.

 Brock, R., & Park, W. (2024).
 Distinguishing nature of science beliefs, knowledge and understandings: Towards clarity and coherence in educational goals related to the nature of science.
 Science & Education, 33(3), 495-516.